 - Open to undergraduate students graduating in spring 2021 or later

-- Students can only earn Summer Scholars and Artists Program funding once
+- May only earn Summer Scholars and Artists Program funding once

 - Summer Scholars and Artists Program is meant to be the sole funding source for the student.
 Please discuss any other pending awards for the period with us

-- Must be employed by Binghamton University throughout the duration of the award period
+- Must be employed by Binghamton University throughout the award period

-- Faculty mentors may receive funding to mentor only one student annually
+- May receive funding to mentor only one student annually

-- Recipients will be invited to attend meetings during and immediately following the program
+- Recipients will attend meetings during and immediately following the program.

 Proposals are evaluate on

-- The intellectual quality and feasibility of the project or the educational potential of the opportunity
+- Intellectual quality and feasibility/educational potential of the opportunity

-- The student's preparation for the project/opportunity through prior experience or training
+- Student's preparation for the project/opportunity through prior experience or training

-- The faculty member's plan for support and mentoring.
+- Faculty member's plan for support and mentoring

 To apply, submit the following information